perl11/perl11-blog/content/worst-perl5-bugs.md

 ## -Dfortify_inc

-Was in the very first cperl release 5.22.1.
+A security problem.
+Was in the very first cperl release 5.22.1, because we detected it and developed the fixes.
 With full toolchain support, in all modules. perl5 caught up 2 years later, 5.26.
 But of course they changed the established name to their own `-Ddefault_inc_excludes_dot`

 ## perl4 ' package seperator